dylanmik27/Smart_Toilet_Project_SP25/README.md

 Audio feedback is provided during both the opening and closing operations.

-# External specificaitons on software and firmware versions
+# External specifications on software and firmware versions
 * MicroPython v1.24.1
 * Raspberry Pi Pico W with RP2040
 * Python version - 3.13.1